Who We Are

 In 2020 The Courtyard, along with many organisations worldwide, was deeply affected by the pandemic.
 Covid-19 saw the arts centre go dark for an extended period, unseen since its opening in 1998.
 Fortunately, through lockdowns and social distancing measures the planned capital expansion project was able to go ahead.
 And, in October 2020 The Courtyard’s building was renewed.
 It now features:

-- a revamped Box Office and retail area
+- A new accessible Box Office and retail area

-The Courtyard is an accessible building and offers good, free ease of access to all front-of-house areas.
-There are numerous access features that are regularly updated and adapted.
+The Courtyard is an accessible venue with access features that are regularly audited and updated.
 The organisation works to be as inclusive and welcoming as possible.

 In 2003 The Courtyard became a Regularly Funded Organisation (RFO) of Arts Council England (ACE).
 It became a recipient of additional revenue support from them as part of the National Theatre Review.
 Since then it has received National Portfolio Organisation (NPO) status from ACE.
 This support allows The Courtyard to be a pillar of Herefordshire’s community.
 It offers artistic excellence, both on stage and through its extensive education and participation programme.